suzaku01/mhf_displayer/README.md

 - Does not show resistance and status values for 3rd and 4th or more large monster(But are there quests where they exist?).
 - Cannot get True value of player attack correctly.
 - Somehow changing monster function doesn't work(v1.6)
+- Does not work on Hunter's Road quest correctly.

 ## Todo
 - Support for various types of display resolutions.